Miktos/miktos-public/README.md

 If you're interested in learning more about the Miktós project or potentially collaborating, please [contact information to be added].

+## License

+This documentation is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](LICENSE).

 ---

 © 2025 Miktós Project